devKarthikRaj/Rover-v1/README.md

 Last but not least - the firmware for all the MCUs on the rover and the Bluetooth remote.
 Writing firmware is always fun.
 Even though I encountered half a million exceptions.
 I'm kidding.
 ## Baby steps
+The first time the rover moved...
 <div align="center"><img src="https://github.com/devKarthikRaj/Rover-v1/blob/master/Media/Rover%20baby%20steps.gif" alt="baby steps"></div> <br>

 ## Rover gone mad
+Bug filled code creating chaos...
 <div align="center"><img src="https://github.com/devKarthikRaj/Rover-v1/blob/master/Media/Rover%20gone%20mad.gif" alt="Rover gone mad"></div> <br>

 ## Rover in action!
+It works!
 <div align="center"><img src="https://github.com/devKarthikRaj/Rover-v1/blob/master/Media/Rover%20in%20action.gif" alt="Rover in action"></div> <br>

 Oh oh...
 I totally forgot about the remote control.
 It was still contained on a breadboard, running off my old Arduino Uno.
 Quickly made a THT PCB and got it manufactured and soldered.
 Took about a day to design the PCB in Eagle and 2 weeks for it to be delivered.
 Soldered it and boom!
 Done!
 One good thing that came about from creating so many failed SMD PCBs - now I can whip up simple "WORKING" boards in a few hours... yay!